-Each school site has formed a Covid-19 Testing Task Force (CTTF) to assist in facilitating the process of self-administered testing.
+Each school site has formed a Covid-19 Testing Task Force (CTTF) to assist in facilitating the process of selfadministered testing.
 Students and staff will have access to weekly on-site COVID testing in collaboration with Valencia Branch Lab.
-The Mini Gym has been designated as the testing center for CCHS staff and students.
-Once pre-registered, there is a quick check-in upon arrival at the site and COVID Response Administrator/School Nurse will be there to help oversee the testing.
-The test is free, and the process should take less than 10 minutes, start to finish.
+RFK's small gym has been designated as the testing center for Kennedy staff and students.
+Once pre-registered, there's a quick check-in upon arrival at the site and COVID Response Administrator/School Nurse will be there to help oversee the testing.
+The test is free and the process should take less than 10 minutes, start to finish.